SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

-* Updated the discussion of optional protocol requirements in the :ref:`Protocols_OptionalProtocolRequirements` section to clarify that they are used only in code that interoperates with Objective-C.
+* Updated the discussion of optional protocol requirements in the :ref:`Protocols_OptionalProtocolRequirements` section to clarify that they're used only in code that interoperates with Objective-C.

 * Removed the discussion of explicitly using ``let`` in function parameters from the :ref:`Declarations_FunctionDeclaration` section.